The Importance of Distracted Driving Awareness Month

 Mobile solutions

-Whether it’s talking on a phone, glancing at a text message or navigating a map, most drivers are driving while distracted, based on data collected through Nationwide’s SmartRide mobile app.
-In fact, drivers are taking their eyes off the road an average of 13 times a day, traveling the distance of about three football fields every time they are distracted by their phones.
+Whether it’s talking on a phone, glancing at a text message or navigating a map, most drivers are driving while distracted at some point in their route, based on data collected through Nationwide’s SmartRide® mobile app.
+In fact, drivers take their eyes off the road an average of 13 times a day, traveling about three football fields cumulatively every time they are distracted by their phones.3

-Fortunately, there is a free and easy-to-implement solution in the form of built-in driving modes on cell phones.
-Typically enabled via a phone’s settings, driving modes essentially put a user’s phone on “do not disturb,” silencing incoming phone calls, texts and notifications.
+Fortunately, there is a free and easy-to-implement solution in the form of built-in driving modes on cellphones.
+Typically enabled via a phone’s settings, driving modes essentially put a user’s phone on “do not disturb” mode, silencing incoming phone calls, texts and notifications.
 Not only is this method of reducing driving distractions simple to use, but it’s also free.

 Distracted driving laws and governmental practices